jumalauta/jml-engine-webgl/documentation.md

         ,"end":<time>      //end time, default is the animation block's end time ,"time":<time or function> //to override the animation time programmatically. start and duration/end will be honored normally.
-        ,"pause":<boolean or function> //to control if animation is executed or not, can be used to pause scene drawing /*more animation variables per animation primitive*/
+        ,"pause":<boolean or function> //to control if animation is executed or not, can be used to pause scene drawing ,"visible":<boolean or function> //to control if animation is visible or not, can be used to affect visibility of animation
+        /*more animation variables per animation primitive*/
     }
      ,{/*animation primitive 2*/}